-We have over 450 homes for intermediate rent.
+We have over 500 homes for intermediate rent.
 These homes are for London’s workers who are priced out of central London.
 Rents are at a discount of 20% off local market levels.
 There’s strict eligibility criteria for these homes which differs from one home to another.
-Generally, your household income must not exceed £90,000 a year, you must not own any property & you must be able to afford the rent without using housing benefit.
+Generally, your household income must not exceed £90,000 a year, you must not own any property & you must meet the eligibility criteria.
 Take a look at our intermediate homes under Locations for full eligibility details.

 Affordable & Social Rent